Equivalences of LLT polynomials via lattice paths: Introduction

 We study the LLT polynomials from the perspective of vertex models.
 Vertex models have long been studied in relation to integrable systems and statistical mechanics (see \cite{reshNotes} and references therein).
 Recently, they have been used to gain new insights on symmetric polynomials and their non-symmetric variants (for example, but by no means an exhaustive list, \cite{BBF,GW,BBBG,BW}).
 It was shown in \cite{ABW,CGKM} that the LLT polynomials could be expressed as the partition function of a certain vertex model.
 In \cite{ABW} it was shown that, in fact, the LLT polynomial vertex model was a degeneration of a more general vertex model related to the quantized affine Lie superalgebra $U_q(\widehat{\mathfrak{sl}}(1|n))$.
 We will not need that level of generality here.

 We say that two LLT polynomials are {\em equivalent} if they are equal up to an overall factor of $t$.
 In this paper, we use the vertex model structure to prove a sufficient condition for when swapping a pair of partitions in the indexing tuple of an LLT polynomial results in an equivalent LLT polynomial.
-Our main result is \begin{thm*} If there is a unique non-crossing matching $M$ of the sequence of beads associated to $\bg$, then $\mathcal{L}_{\bg}(X_n;t)$ and $\mathcal{L}_{(\bg)_{swap}}(X_n;t)$ are equivalent.
+The following is our main result. \begin{thm} If there is a unique non-crossing matching $M$ of the sequence of beads associated to $\bg$, then $\mathcal{L}_{\bg}(X_n;t)$ and $\mathcal{L}_{(\bg)_{swap}}(X_n;t)$ are equivalent.
 In particular,

-where the product is over all arcs $a$ in the matching and the weight of an arc is given by (\ref{eq:arcweight}). \end{thm*} We then extend our techniques to construct linear relations between certain LLT polynomials.
-As one possible application we show \begin{thm*} For every $\bm{\beta}$ in the the family of $\binom{2n}{n}$ partitions given in (\ref{eq:partfam}), the LLT polynomial $\mathcal{L}_{\bm{\beta}}(X_n;t)$ can be written
+where the product is over all arcs $a$ in the matching and the weight of an arc is given by (\ref{eq:arcweight}). \end{thm} We then extend our techniques to construct linear relations between certain LLT polynomials.
+The following theorem demonstrates one possible application of these techniques. \begin{thm} For every $\bm{\beta}$ in the family of $\binom{2n}{n}$ partitions given in (\ref{eq:partfam}), the LLT polynomial $\mathcal{L}_{\bm{\beta}}(X_n;t)$ can be written as